 For those women, non-hormonal contraceptive methods are the option.
 This is the contraceptive method that can effectively help women prevent any pregnancy without altering their hormones.

-Through this blog, I, Pankhuri Gautam, an expert gynaecologist, wish to educate my readers on non-hormonal options, their effectiveness, and suitability.
+Through this blog, I, Pankhuri Gautam, an expert gynecologist in Jaipur, wish to educate my readers on non-hormonal options, their effectiveness, and suitability.

 What are Non-Hormonal Contraceptives?